buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 There's one significant primary text in this course, but it isn't an early text.

 {% include inline_content.html category="canon" slug="nidanakatha" %}
-- This traditional Pāli commentary contains one of the first systematic biographies of the Buddha and formed the basis for most of the later hagiographies.
-While not a reliable source of information about the historical Buddha, it is of critical importance for understanding the myths and stories about the Buddha which persist today.
+- This traditional Pāli commentary contains one of the first systematic biographies of the Buddha and formed the basis for many of the later hagiographies.
+While not necessarily a reliable source of information about the historical Buddha himself, it is of critical importance for understanding the myths and stories about the Buddha which persist today.

 #### Academic Works

 A number of articles and essays will be weaved in throughout the course.
 We’ll also be reading these two, free books:

 {% include inline_content.html category="booklets" slug="draft-entries-for-encyclopedia-of-buddhism_harvey" %}
-- A selection of Encyclopedia articles introducing the Buddha by one of the English language’s best authors for rigorous, introductory material.
+- A collection of Encyclopedia articles introducing the Buddha from one of the English language’s best authors of rigorous introductions.

 {% include inline_content.html category="monographs" slug="genesis-of-bodhisattva_analayo" %}
 - In this monograph, the renowned scholar of early Buddhism explores what the early literature can tell us about how the Buddha became the Buddha: a topic of extraordinary importance in later centuries.